learn-co-curriculum/mod3-project-week-setup-example/README.md

 ```
 # Last Step

-+ Open up `index.html` and marvel at our work!
-Our seed data is loaded from the API and we are able to submit new comments and watch as they appear on the page.
++ Open up `index.html` and marvel at our work! **Make sure you're still running your rails server** Our seed data is loaded from the API and we are able to submit new comments and watch as they appear on the page.
 NOICE!

 ![alt text](https://media.giphy.com/media/RDbZGZ3O0UmL6/giphy.gif "DJ Khalid with a comically large bottle of champagne in his pool")